liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/01-whats-changed-and-what-hasnt/00-whats-changed-and-what-hasnt-intro.markdown

-5. Registration of classes implementing extension points is now simpler and more consistent; it's based on the standard `@Component` annotation instead of declarations it in `portal.properties` (in some cases) or `portlet.xml` (in some others).
+5. Registration of classes implementing extension points is now simpler and more consistent; it's based on the standard `@Component` annotation instead of declaration's in `portal.properties` or `portlet.xml`.
 Note, previous registration mechanisms have been preserved where possible.

 6. Third party extensions and applications are now first-class citizens.